Gears 5 collectibles guide – all collectible and component locations

 Gears 5 collectibles guide - all collectible and component locations

 Gears 5 features a full campaign that will take hours to play from beginning to end normally, but is filled to the brim with components to upgrade your hover bot – Jack.
 These aren’t the only collectibles as there are tons of hidden trinkets which are not immediately obvious to find.
-We now have directions for all of the Gears 5 collectibles and some of the early Gears 5 components.
-Images will be coming over the next few days and we’ve got it all covered up until the third chapter of Act 3, so watch this space for the rest of the directions.
+We now have directions and images for all of the Gears 5 collectibles and the whereabouts of most of the Gears 5 components.

 Gears 5 collectibles guide